tarekziade/blog/entries/maturity.rst

 By extension, **Continuous Deployement** (the other CD) means that the process of deploying new versions to production is also fully automated.
-I don't really make a technical distinction between the two CD, as I consider that automated deployments, at least in a staging environment, should be part of the Continuous Delivery process.
-Deploying in **production** automatically is only possible if all end-to-end tests are full automated.
+I don't really make a technical distinction between the two CDs, as I consider that automated deployments, at least in a staging environment, should be part of the Continuous Delivery process.
+Deploying in **production** automatically is only possible if all end-to-end tests are fully automated.

 Level 3